netgen/NetgenInformationCollectionBundle/doc/CAPTCHA.md

 {% endblock %}
 ```

-If captcha validation results in error with code "missing-input-response" you probably did not send reCAPTCHA token in variable "g-recaptcha-response".
+If captcha validation results in error with code `missing-input-response` you probably did not send reCAPTCHA token in variable `g-recaptcha-response`.
-Another error you might encounter is "action-mismatch".
+Another error you might encounter is `action-mismatch`.
 In this case make sure that the action you specified in captcha config (globally or per content type)
  is the same as the one you use when executing captcha check.